sjvanrossum/beam/sdks/rust/README.md

 ### Current state and roadmap

-We are currently in a very early stage, and the focus at the moment is to achieve a minimally functional end-to-end execution.
+We are currently in a very early stage, with a minimally functional end-to-end execution for the simplest possible pipeline.
 Much work still remains in the following areas:

 - User-facing API: a minimal structure is in place just to kick things off, but it still lacks some basic definitions and will be revisited a bit later into the implementation.
 - Transforms: the pipelines can use a minimally functional Impulse transform to initiate execution.
 An initial map + ParDo implementation would be the next logical step.
 Additional features such as windowing and side inputs are still a bit far into the future.
 - Coders: we currently have a testable early version of BytesCoder.
-New coders will be added as necessary to achieve a minimal end-to-end execution, and the remaining coders will be added afterwards.
+New coders will be added gradually as required by new transforms.
-- Worker: the initial worker implementation is currently underway, which aims to have basic operator construction and bundle processing.
+- Worker: the workers are currently able to perform basic operator construction and bundle processing using mock operators.
+The first production operators will be added soon.
-- Runners: an early async DirectRunner implementation will be started as soon as the initial worker implementation is concluded.
+- Runners: an early async DirectRunner implementation is in place to ensure that all modules succesfully run in an end-to-end execution within an asynchronous context.
+Work on production runners will begin when a few additional transforms (and their pre-requisites) have been implemented.

 #### Additional TODOs